datasektionen/taitan/README.md

 Taitan uses path-based routing.
 I.e. if your content repo contains a directory `foo` with a subdirectory `bar`, you will get the content of that subdir by navigating to `<taitan url>/foo/bar`.

-Every directory has to contain a `meta.toml` file and a `body.md` file, the content of which are described below.
+Every directory has to contain a `meta.toml`, a `sidebar.md` and a `body.md` file, the content of which are described below.

 Directories starting with a `.` is ignored by taitan. (eg. `.github`).